asynkron/gam-web/src/blog/2017/02/20/limit-concurrency.md

 # Limit Concurrency

+In this post we will explore how we can use the actor model in Proto.Actor to limit concurrency.
+That is, we want to ensure that no more than X concurrent workers are working at the same time.

-First, lets define a struct that will represent some form of work:
+First, let's define a struct that will represent some form of work:
 ```go
 type workItem struct{ i int }
 ```

 In this case, the work-item only carries an `int`, but this can of-course be replaced with something more meaningful.

-Now lets define our worker function, we do this by defining a function receiving an `actor.Context` object.
+Now let's define our worker function, we do this by defining a function receiving an `actor.Context` object.
 The Context in this case is the context of your actor. that is, it contains the current message, children, and other elements of the actor.

 ```go